 The Body Project is run in small groups of women (typically between 6-12) by trained Peer Leaders.
 The time commitment for participating is two, two-hour sessions spaced about one week apart.
 These sessions will be conducted over Zoom.

 “ “I've been listening to my body more - eating what I want when I want and exercising the way I want to.
 I've also become more aware of the negative body talk that gets thrown around during everyday life.
 I think awareness is the first step toward change because as I become more confident in myself and my perception of my own body, I can encourage others to do the same and to stop bashing themselves and other girls simply for the way they look.””

 Individual counseling appointments with the registered dietitian are available for students who want to discuss overall wellness, healthy eating, eating vegan/vegetarian, and fueling for sport.

-Dining Services and the Office of Health Promotion offers nutrition consultations with the Administrative Dietitian, Kate Sweeney, MS, RD.
-Kate became interested in nutrition through sports performance.
-As a collegiate swim coach, Kate found that she did not know how to help the student-athletes optimize their nutrition.
-After reading about the subject, she decided to go to graduate school in nutrition.
-During this process, Kate transitioned from being a college swimmer to competing in triathlons in the US and internationally, using nutrition to optimize performance along the way.
-After becoming a dietitian, she worked in the hospital setting counseling patients, specifically in the areas of eating disorders, sports nutrition, obstetrics, lung transplant and wellness.
-Kate takes a non-diet, Intuitive Eating approach to counseling.
-She strives to help clients find balance in their eating and in their lives.
+Administrative Dietitian Kate Sweeney, MS, RD became interested in nutrition through sports performance when, as a collegiate swim coach, she wasn't sure how to help her student-athletes optimize their nutrition.
+She decided to go to graduate school in nutrition while also competing in triathlons in the U.S. and abroad, using nutrition to optimize her performance.
+After becoming a dietitian, she worked in the hospital setting counseling patients, specializing in eating disorders, sports nutrition, obstetrics, lung transplant, and wellness.
+Kate takes a non-diet, Intuitive Eating approach to counseling and strives to help clients find balance in their eating and in their lives.